-During March 2020, the World Health Organization declared Covid-19 a global pandemic and levels of government throughout Canada have declared states of emergency.
-The Company has followed evolving federal, territorial and provincial health guidelines, as appropriate, and instituted a number of measures including work from home measures for head office staff and cancellation of planned field work (see Loki and LDG JV Project updates).
-The Company's planned activities have been impacted by the uncertainty created by this pandemic and its duration and full impact are unknown at this time.
+During March 2020, the World Health Organization declared Covid-19 a global pandemic and levels of government throughout Canada declared states of emergency.
+The Company has followed evolving federal, territorial and provincial health guidelines, as appropriate, and instituted a number of measures that led to work from home measures for head office staff and cancellation of planned summer 2020 field work (see Loki and LDG JV Project updates).
+The Company's planned activities have been impacted by the uncertainty created by this pandemic and, while its duration and full impact remain unknown, increasing vaccination rates and declining case numbers throughout Canada have allowed field exploration activities to resume in the jurisdictions in which the Company conducts exploration.

 Tenure to the Company's exploration properties is secure.
 Core exploration properties have sufficient assessment credits to maintain them in good standing for at least 3 years, much longer (>5 years) in the case of tenures hosting known diamondiferous kimberlites.
-Furthermore tenure relief has been granted in Nunavut and Saskatchewan and limited relief granted in the Northwest Territories, as part of territorial and provincial government responses to the pandemic.
+Furthermore tenure relief was granted in Nunavut and Saskatchewan and limited relief granted in the Northwest Territories, as part of territorial and provincial government responses to the pandemic.

-Management is working with the Company's board of directors to review contingencies over the coming months to ensure the safety of employees and a return to exploration activities as access is reopened in the jurisdictions where the Company's tenures are held.
+Management continues to work with the Company's board of directors to review contingencies to ensure the safety of employees and a return to exploration activities as access is reopened in the jurisdictions where the Company's tenures are held.

-Highlights for the six months ended October 31, 2020 and subsequent events up to December 17, 2020
+Highlights for the year ended April 30, 2021 and subsequent events up to July 26, 2021